debho/mouse/README.md

 - The data I’m giving you are more like how they might do it with axy collars (using a watch).
 - I want you to think through the syncing problem by trying to align data with the video.
 - In the past, I’ve implemented some method of syncing, then exported video frames in a figure with data plotted below it, or created a synced video for it all (which might be overkill here), but the point is, you need to prove to yourself you didn’t make a mistake, which should be straightforward with axy data.
+- Video end time is 12:11pm, so start time should be around 10:43am